Our people

 • Executive of the Australian Disability and Development Consortium (ADDC).

-Christine Hunter – Vice President and Treasurer
+Christine Hunter – Treasurer

 Nominated by Deafness Forum of Australia